gatling/gatling/src/sphinx/http/http_request.rst

 One can call ``formUpload()`` multiple times in order to upload multiple files.

 .. includecode:: code/HttpRequest.scala#formUpload

+.. note:: Gatling will automatically set the `Content-Type` header to `multipart/form-data` if you didn't specify one.

 .. note:: The MIME Type of the uploaded file defaults to ``application/octet-stream`` and the character set defaults to the one configured in ``gatling.conf`` (``UTF-8`` by default).
           Don't forget to override them when needed.